thegreatsourcerer/awesome-github-and-smash-repos/README.md

 <div align=center>

-  # Awesome Github and Smash Repsitories
+  # Awesome Github and Repsitories
   *A curated list of Awesome Github Repositories*
 </div>